miguelandy875/alx-low_level_programming/0x00-hello_world/README.md

 # Project: 0x00.
 C - Hello, World
-## all files for the project are saved here
+## All files for the project are saved here

 ---------------------------------------------